 The fees and expenses of the arbitrator and of a Court Reporter shall be shared equally by the Association and the County.
 Each party, however, shall bear the cost of its own presentation, including preparation and post hearing briefs, if any.
-The request for arbitration must be made in writing within twenty-one (21) calendar days following the conclusion of mediation.
+The request for arbitration must be made in writing within twenty-one (21) calendar days following the completion of mediation.

-D. Disciplinary Action Appeal Timelines
+18.6 Disciplinary Action Appeal Timelines

-Failure of the employee or the employee's representative to adhere to the timelines contained in this article shall be considered an abandonment of the employee's appeal.
-Failure of the County to adhere to the timelines contained in this article shall allow the employee, or the employee's representative, to pursue the employee's grievance to the next higher step.
+Failure of the employee or the employee's representative to adhere to the timelines contained in this article shall be considered an abandonment of their appeal.
+Failure of the County to adhere to the timelines contained in this article shall allow the employee, or the employee's representative, to pursue their grievance to the next higher step.